netsec-design/TerraformBluePrints/README.md

 The structure of the repo is the following where the module folder will store the cloud and cisco building blocks, and the prod in this case represents a "production"environment which as part you can find the design blueprints.

+The following blueprints are available:
-The first blueprint is a Scalable Remote Access VPN solution hosted in AWS.
+- Scalable Remote Access VPN hosted in AWS

+The list of modules will constantly grow as long as we will release more and more documentation.

 ```
 ├── modules